 - Replace the Conservatory Doors

 Conservatory plants are a great way to bring new life and a modern touch to your lean-to.
 Think brightening up empty and darkened corners with tall and mighty plants.
 Don’t be afraid to stretch as far as the ceiling.
-To give it a fully exotic and spicy look, source a fabric with an outlandish leafy motif for the table runner, blinds and cushion covers and a lot of lemon yellow here and there.
+To give it a fully exotic and spicy look, source a fabric with an outlandish leafy motif for the table runner, blackout roller blinds for the conservatory and cushion covers (and a lot of lemon yellow here and there).

 Modernise your classic look and feel conservatory with the addition of bold prints of orchids in different colours.
 When working in conjunction with the rattan conservatory furniture you may already have, your extension will look comfortable and relaxed, while still have an exciting tropical atmosphere.